Two more Warm-ups confirmed…

 Security guards at the location often do not want to remove people.
 During one Warm Up in Stratford Westfield the security guards refused to kick people out of the building, many of whom were elderly.
 Depending on where you go, it could be worth thinking about how best to make an appeal to the people who work there.

-Since the launch of the Energy For All Campaign, two national days of Warm Ups have taken place on December 3rd 2022 and January 21st 2023.
-The January date helped to deliver a temporary moratorium on the forced installation of prepayment meters.
+Since the launch of the Energy For All Campaign, two national days of Warm Ups have taken place on December 3rd 2022January 21st 2023 and 1st/2nd December 2023.
+The January date helped to deliver the moratorium on the forced installation of prepayment meters which remained for nearly a year.

-Below is a guide on how you can organise a Warm-Up in your area.
+Below is a guide on how you can organise a Warm Up in your area.

 STAGE 1 CO-ORDINATING